-I've been using the internet forever (well, since 1993) and had various internet-related jobs since around '99.
+I've been using the internet forever (well, since 1993) and had various internet-related jobs since 1999.
 I'm usually pretty happy hanging around in that area that connects design, code and actual content.

 , originally from Israel but I've been living in Brooklyn for a few years now.
 I love New York.